How to merge a subtitle file with an MKV video (fast way)

 7. Click on the Open button.

-8. In the Destination file section (located at the bottom), you can view and change the location on your computer where MKVToolNix will save the new MKV video file.
+8. In the Destination file section (located at the bottom), you can see and change the location on your computer where MKVToolNix will save the new MKV video file.

 You can change the location by clicking on the (folder) button located next to the “Destination file” field.

-9. When you're ready, you click on the Start multiplexing button located at the bottom.
+9. When you're ready, you click on the Start multiplexing button at the bottom.

-MKVToolNix will now merge the SRT or IDX or SUB subtitles with the MKV video file in a few seconds.
+MKVToolNix will now merge the SRT or SUB and IDX subtitles with the MKV video file.

 Maybe you're also interested in: